 I’m turning 28 years old, and I finally became the woman I wanted to be.
-I’m happy with my self, and I’m so lucky to be surrounded by an incredible family and support system.
-I also look pretty damn good for my age.
+It’s time that I’m happy with my self, and I’m so lucky to be surrounded by an incredible family and support system.

 My family is in a good place.
 We have a wonderful home.
 My husband loves his job, and it’s a place he can work until he retires.
 We have everything we need, plus love.

 The biggest thing I remind myself when I’m feeling down is that I have everything I need.
 Sure, I’d love to hit the lottery and wipe away debt and spoil my kids and husband with a ridiculous amount of fun stuff.
 But, realistically, we have everything we need.
 We are full of love, and that’s all I could have hoped for when I started my family.